dynatrace-ace-services/itsm-integration-with-slo/template_monaco/README.md

-# Configure SLO alerts and ITM integration with template monaco
+# Configure SLO alerts and ITSM integration with template monaco

 Create specifc SLO per management zone "Application Centric" on front entities for a real time alerting :